Pisco

 1849

-Pisco Punch becomes a San Francisco sensation.
-It remains wildly popular until Prohibition.
+Pisco Punch becomes a sensation in San Francisco, remaining popular until Prohibition.

 1899